 2 teaspoons potato starch or cornstarch mixed with 2 teaspoons water

-- Combine the ingredients for the marinade and add the mixture to the lamb in a large bowl.
+- To velvet the meat, combine the ingredients for the marinade and add the mixture to the lamb in a large bowl.
 Mix and stir until each slice is well coated.
 Marinate for at least 30 minutes, preferably 2 hours.

 - Separate the cilantro leaves from the stems, and cut the stems into 1-inch (2.5 cm) sections.